Frequently Asked Questions

 How much do services and programs provided by MHA cost?

-All services provided by our healthcare advocates are FREE for qualifying individuals and their immediate families.
+All services provided by our healthcare advocates are available at no cost for qualifying individuals and their immediate families.
 MHA is a 501(c)3 nonprofit organization, and depends on donations and fundraising for support.
 We keep our overhead low, and 86% of ALL donations directly to the programs and services we provide.
 Please note that while our advocacy services are free, health insurance premiums are the responsibility of the individual.

 What are some healthcare-related issues that MHA can help resolve?